Associate Degrees

 - General Education:AA/AS Area III(b)

-- Catalog Date:January 1, 2023
+- Catalog Date:January 1, 2025

 This course provides students with opportunities to develop marketable skills in preparation for employment or advancement within the field of gerontology.
 It is designed for students interested in work experience and/or internships in transfer-level degree occupational programs.
-Course content includes understanding the application of education to the workforce, completion of Title 5 required forms which document the student's progress and hours spent at the work site, and developing workplace skills and competencies.
+Course content includes understanding the application of education to the workforce, completion of Title 5 required forms which document the student's progress and hours spent at an approved work site, and developing workplace skills and competencies.

 Upon completion of this course, the student will be able to: